MaxLLF/LUM-ViT/README.md

 # LUM-ViT Model

+**Note: This repository is currently hosting a partial set of the code.
+Additional content, including further code and models, will be made available soon.
+Stay tuned!**

 This repository is dedicated to the LUM-ViT model, a novel Vision Transformer (ViT) adaptation designed for efficient hyperspectral data processing under bandwidth constraints.
 By leveraging pre-acquisition modulation through a learnable under-sampling mask, LUM-ViT significantly reduces the volume of data required for high-accuracy detection tasks, demonstrating remarkable efficiency on the ImageNet classification with minimal accuracy loss.

 ## Project Overview